 Unless you’re going to pass along your family heirlooms and personal treasures now, you need to put your wishes in writing in your will or trust.
 This is especially important if all of your children and grandchildren are not also all the children and grandchildren of your spouse.
 For example, you’re in a second marriage and you have children from a previous relationship.

-If your estate plan is not in writing, consult with a qualified estate planning attorney.
+If your estate plan is not in writing, consult with an experienced and qualified estate planning attorney.